kayusDSA/Palmora-Group-HR-Analysis/README.md

 Some departments are indicated as “NULL”.
 These departments would also need to be taken out.
 There are few rows that have a “NULL” text in the column.
 So, departments with NULL were removed by unchecking the NULL from the list of departments through filter.
 The rows reduced to 946 from 972 rows [See preview below]

-**Region**
-How regions are derived from the locations column, using Conditional Column.

-Column for Regions is created using Conditional Column

 ### Data Analysis